 - Then dip each pork chop entirely into the olive oil to coat both sides.
-Then dip into the bread crumb mixture to coat both sides.
+Then dip into the breadcrumb mixture to coat both sides.
 It's easier if you use your hands to dip and coat the chops.

 - Transfer onto the prepared baking dish or pan.

-- Take the remaining olive oil left in the tray and drizzle some on top each pork chop, this will keep them moist while baking.
+- Take the remaining olive oil left in the tray and drizzle some on top of each pork chop, this will keep them moist while baking.

 - Serves 3